rebelsky/csc207c/_labs/mergesort.md

 } // sort
 ```

-Because of the need to track bounds explicitly, you'll need a helper version of `mergeSort` that takes this bounds as arguments.
+Because of the need to track bounds explicitly, you'll need a helper version of `mergeSort` that takes these bounds as arguments.
 Initially you should pass `0` and `vals.size()` to this helper method to kick off the merge sort process.

 Verify that your algorithm works on a number of examples.